 Find out how your users categorize information—and why

-By David Renwick | April 22, 2020
+Posted on April 22, 2020

 Step out of your shoes for a moment.
 Frank is about to design a new supermarket.
 Now, he's got a relatively tight budget, so he's probably looking to reduce material costs wherever possible.
 He might place the frozen food section next to the vegetables to cut down on cooling costs and arrange the shelves based on how easy it is for staff to restock shelves.
 It's not long before his new supermarket is operational – but there's a problem.
-Customers are having trouble finding the food items they need, and constantly getting lost in the aisles.
+Customers are having trouble finding the necessary food items, and constantly getting lost in the aisles.

 Whenever you're about to build a new product, whether that's a mobile banking app or a new supermarket, you need to first ensure you're building it with quality user data.
 That starts with UX research.